 Unsweetened Greek yogurt: A plant-based Greek yogurt can be used in place of traditional Greek yogurt for a dairy-free option, however it will decrease the total amount of protein in this recipe.

-Turmeric powder: The turmeric powder adds a natural yellow color to this smoothie, plus a boost of anti-inflammatory power, but you can skip it if you prefer to not use it.
+Turmeric powder: The turmeric powder adds a natural yellow color to this smoothie, but you can skip it if you prefer to not use it.

 Frozen riced cauliflower: Riced cauliflower is one of the most underrated & easy ways to add a boost of veggies to your smoothies.
 The smaller riced size makes it easier to blend.
 Look for riced cauliflower in the fresh or frozen section of your store.